Willkommen auf den Seiten des Auswärtigen Amts

 - Please make an appointment to submit your application.
 You may submit your application three months before the start of your planned trip at the earliest.
 You can access the appointment booking system by clicking here.

 Submitting your application

 In order to submit your application, please attend your appointment at the German Embassy Podgorica in person.
 During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
 Your fingerprints will also be taken on this occasion.

 What happens during processing?

-The German Embassy Podgorica will review your application and make a decision on whether or not to grant you a visa.
+The German Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
-Processing might take up to 3 months.
+Processing generally takes 3 days.
 We will not answer any questions on the status of your application during this processing period.
-We will contact you as soon as your application has been processed.
 After that, enquiries can only be answered if they are made by the applicant, his or her legal representative or another person authorised in writing by the applicant.

 Return of your passport

-As soon as decision has been taken on your visa application,, we will contact you and set an appointment for applying the visa label onto your passport.
-You can collect your passport in person between 08:30 AM and 09:00 AM on working days.
-If you are not able to collect it yourself, you can authorise another person to collect it for you by giving him/her your receipt.
+As soon as the German Embassy has decided on your application, you will be informed via phone call or mail.
+You can collect your passport between 08:30 AM and 09:00 AM on our working days.
+If you are not able to collect it yourself, you can authorise another person to collect it for you by giving them your receipt.